Filaggrin: Clinical significance

 Individuals with truncation mutations in the gene coding for filaggrin are strongly predisposed to a severe form of dry skin, ichthyosis vulgaris, and/or eczema.

 It has been shown that almost 50% of all severe cases of eczema may have at least one mutated filaggrin gene.
 R501X and 2284del4 are not generally found in non-Caucasian individuals, though novel mutations (3321delA and S2554X) that yield similar effects have been found in Japanese populations.
-Truncation mutations R501X and 2284del4 are the most common mutations in the Caucasian population, with 7 to 10% of the Caucasian population carrying at least one copy of these mutations.
+Truncation mutations R501X and 2284del4 are the most common mutations in the Caucasian population, with 7–10% of the Caucasian population carrying at least one copy of these mutations.

 Autoantibodies in rheumatoid arthritis recognizing an epitope of citrullinated peptides are cross-reactive with filaggrin.

 The barrier defect seen in filaggrin null carriers also appears to lead to increased asthma susceptibility and exacerbations.
 Filaggrin deficiency is one of the top genome-wide genetic determinants of asthma, along with the variants found that regulate ORMDL3 expression.

 In early infancy, the penetrance of filaggrin mutations may be increased by household exposure to cats.